GreyLimit/encode_decoder/README.md

  * 			{L C++}			Select C++
  * 			{L CPP}
  *
+ * 		Given the ability of the pre-processor to output text to
+ *		the target files ahead of the decoding data, it is required
+ *		to make this the first record at head of the input data.
+ *
  * 	E	provide the name of a routine to be placed into the decoding
  * 		tree in the event that decoding does not reach a formal
  *		instruction.
-If *not* defined then decoding stops at the
- *		nearest valid opcode and the output table includes details
- *		of where the ambiguity is.
  *
+ *		If not defined then decoding stops at the nearest valid opcode
+ *		and the output table includes details of where the ambiguity is.
+ *
  * 			{E illegal_inst}
  *
- * 	W	Define the maximum number of words required to determine the
+ * 	W	Define the maximum number of words required to determine a
  * 		target instruction.
  *
- * 		IF this is specified as 1 then the output table will NOT
+ * 		If this is specified as 1 then the output table will NOT
- * 		include a word index (assuming it to be 0 always).
+ * 		include a word index (assuming it always be 0).
  *
- *			{W 1}			Index not output
+ *			{W 1}			No index output
  * 		or
  * 			{W 2}			Index output
  *